The Art and Craft of Novel Writing

 Writing a novel involves creating a world populated by compelling characters while making sure every moment brings the story to its fullest potential.
 We’ll discuss developing the skills to make that happen.
 Approaches to plotting will receive special attention.
 Other topics include voice, point of view, dialogue and challenges presented by the comma.

 Each student will have a chance to submit one chapter, or around ten pages of work, every other week.
 These pages will be read by everyone in advance.
 Expect lively and friendly discussions by a small, supportive group.

 Appropriate for genre and literary fiction.

-Her earlier novels are THE ART OF UNDRESSING (Penguin), YOU COULD DO BETTER (Penguin), ARE YOU IN THE MOOD (Kensington), and THOUGHTS WHILE HAVING SEX (Kensington).
-Lehmann’s work has been translated into Italian, Turkish, Russian, Spanish, Catalan, Portuguese, Chinese, and German.
+Stephanie’s earlier novels include THE ART OF UNDRESSING (Penguin), YOU COULD DO BETTER (Penguin), ARE YOU IN THE MOOD (Kensington), and THOUGHTS WHILE HAVING SEX (Kensington).
+Her work has been translated into Italian, Turkish, Russian, Spanish, Catalan, Portuguese, Chinese, and German.
 She has taught novel writing at Mediabistro and at Salon.com, where her essays have been published.
-Musings about the history of fashion, feminine hygiene products, and many more fascinating subjects can be found onwww.AstorPlaceVintage.com.
+Musings about the history of fashion, feminine hygiene products, and many more fascinating subjects can be found on her website, www.AstorPlaceVintage.com.